Skip to Main Content

 In the E.G. Malherbe Library in Durban, journals are arranged according to the Dewey Decimal Classification numbering scheme with the prefix J.

-Many of the journals listed below are available in print as well as online.
-In many cases, print has been terminated in favour of online subscriptions.
+Many of the journals listed below are available in print as well as online but print has been terminated in favour of online subscriptions at UKZN.

 Finding print journals

-• From the Library website click on Advance search.
+• From the Library website click on Advanced search.
+There are boxes of options to include multiple details.

 • Find the relevant journal and click on availability.